keis478/NIDS/README.md

-# This is the file to process the preparation for analysing NIDS data
+# This is the file to prepare for analysing NIDS data